 For Interval Training Cardio: You want at least four intervals, eventually working up to 10 or 15 one-minute intervals.

-Don't rely solely on cardio to loose weight or get in shape!
+Don't rely solely on cardio to lose weight or get in shape!
 Remember getting fit is 1/3 diet, 1/3 weight or resistance training and 1/3 cardio.

 Now you're probably wondering, "How intense should I work out?"
 The following information is for Steady State Cardio.

 When doing cardio, you should be exercising enough that you can talk and sweat.
 If you're too short of breath to talk, you're probably exercising too hard.
 Likewise, if you're not sweating, can sing or whistle, you're probably not working hard enough.

 One of the more exacting ways to determine how hard you should work out is something called the Training Heart Rate formula.

 Take the number (220 for men and 226 for women) and subtract your current age.
 This is your Maximum Heart Rate (MHR).

 (220 or 226) - Current Age = Maximum Heart Rate (MHR)

 MHR x 55% or 65% = Minimum beats per minute.